 The Corporation participates in a multi-employer defined benefit contributory pension plan.
 Benefits of the pension plan are based on employees' length of service and the average of the 60 consecutive months of highest pensionable earnings prior to termination or retirement.
-The Corporation's share of the multi-employer plan assets and the related accrued benefit obligation have been actuarially measured for accounting purposes as at March 31, 2019, using the projected benefit method prorated on service and management's best estimate of expected plan performance, salary escalation and retirement ages of employees.
-The fair value of plan assets are broken down into two classes: 58% common stock [2018 - 57%], and 42% fixed income securities [2018 - 43%].
+The Corporation's share of the multi-employer plan assets and the related accrued benefit obligation have been actuarially measured for accounting purposes as at March 31, 2020, using the projected benefit method prorated on service and management's best estimate of expected plan performance, salary escalation and retirement ages of employees.
+The fair value of plan assets are in pooled funds broken down into the underlying funds as follows: 60% common stock [2019 - 58%], and 40% fixed income securities [2019 - 42%].

 The main plan is funded by contributions from participating employers and from plan members, including the Corporation.
 As a multi-employer plan, obligations and assets are not segregated by employer.
 All main plan assets are available to provide for all main plan obligations.
-The Corporation's share of the main plan assets is 91.1%, based on the Corporation's share of the main plan liabilities to the total main plan liabilities as at March 31, 2017, the date of the last actuarial valuation.
+The Corporation's share of the main plan assets is 91.4%, based on the Corporation's share of the main plan liabilities to the total main plan liabilities as at October 1, 2018, the date of the last actuarial valuation.